Christmas Tree Wonderland Bournemouth – everything you need to know

 We are big fans of festive lights – lantern parades, illuminated gardens and fantastical installations that literally light up your faces and dance to their own seasonal tune.
 They add a touch magic to the long winter nights.
 So, when we were invited to experience the Christmas Tree Wonderland in Bournemouth we couldn’t say no.

-Bournemouth’s Christmas Tree trail appeared for the first time in 2018.
-It was a big success, so it is back for 2019 with lots of new attractions.
+Bournemouth’s Christmas Tree trail was a great success in 2018 and cam aback in 2019 with lots of new attractions.

 The illuminations and light installations run from the Big Wheel in front of the famous pier, through the Victorian Lower Gardens to an Alpine style market in The Square.
 Along the way there are street stalls and cafes selling bratwurst, hot chocolate, churros and the obligatory seaside ice cream, as well as an ice skating rink.

 At the trail’s centre is Bournemouth’s own Wonderland Tree stands 60ft tall with 30,000 individually programmed lights that perform to music.